Brand Reputation: Strategy, Tips & Guide [2026]

 Let’s check the SOV for three smartwatch brands: Garmin, Apple Watch, and Suunto.

-As you can see, Apple Watch is the most frequently discussed brand among the three of them when it comes to social and non-social media combined.
+As you can see, Apple Watch is the most frequently discussed brand among the three of them when it comes to social and non-social media presence combined.

 The situation changes when we focus on social media presence only.